 * * *

 Assignment 1 — Speech writing and delivery (30 per cent).
 Students will work independently on a speech 5-7 minutes in length.
 The speeches will be delivered in class and judged by an expert panel, which will pick the top six speeches.
-Those students will be offered the opportunity to take part in the Canadian Young Speakers for Agriculture (CYSA) competition at the Royal Agricultural Winter Fair in Toronto, by having their competition entrance fees ($40) waived, courtesy of the Ontario Agricultural College Alumni Association.
+Those students will be offered the opportunity to take part in the Canadian Young Speakers for Agriculture (CYSA) competition at the Royal Agricultural Winter Fair in Toronto on November 8, 2014, by having their competition entrance fees ($40) waived, courtesy of the Ontario Agricultural College Alumni Association.
 All other students who meet the competition requirements are also welcome to take part, but will not have their entrance fees waived.

-Marking scheme for speech:
+Marking scheme for speeches:

 Content – 20 per cent

 See rules (including thanking- and introducing requirements) at http://www.cysa-joca.ca/english/rules.php.
 Pay particular attention to the senior competition score sheet.